chapel-lang/chapel-blog/README.md

 * `-F` -- render not-yet-published articles (you probably want this if you’re drafting)

 After this, you should be able to see the complete blog at [`localhost:1313`](http://localhost:1313/).
-Try visiting the demo page, which should be visible at: http://localhost:1313/posts/demo/
+Try visiting the demo page, which should be visible at: http://localhost:1313/posts/demo/ (assuming you enabled draft articles).

 ## Authoring Articles
 Currently, there are two modes of writing a Chapel blog post:
 * Chapel-driven -- a single `.chpl` file with code whose comments contain blog text.
 A Markdown file is generated from the comments.
-* Markdown-driven -- a Markdown file together with any number of `.chpl` files for code.
+* Markdown-driven -- a Markdown file together with any number of supporting `.chpl` files for code.
 Markdown is written by hand.

 In practice, the first mode tends to be best when the blog article is